2022–23 USC Trojans men's basketball team

 The 2022–23 USC Trojans men's basketball team represented the University of Southern California during the 2022–23 NCAA Division I men's basketball season.
 The Trojans were led by 10th-year head coach Andy Enfield and played their home games at the Galen Center for the 16th season in Los Angeles, California as members of the Pac-12 Conference.
+They finished the season 22–11, 14–6 in Pac-12 Play to finish in 4th place.
+They lost in the quarterfinals of the Pac-12 Tournament to Arizona State.
+They received an at-large bid to the NCAA Tournament where they lost in the First Round to Michigan State.

 Previous season

 The USC Trojans finished the 2021–22 season 26–8, 14–6 in Pac-12 Play to finish in third place.
 As the No. 3 seed in the Pac-12 tournament, they defeated Washington in the quarterfinals before losing in the semifinals to UCLA.
 They received an at-large bid to the NCAA tournament as the No. 7 seed in the Midwest Region, where they lost in the first round to Miami (FL).